nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Profile can also be accessed by clicking on a student’s name.

-### 6. View a student’s upcoming tasks: `schooltasks`
+### 6. View a student’s upcoming homework: `view-homework`

 Displays the list of upcoming exams / school assignments of a student.

-Format: `schooltasks [s/STUDENT_NAME]`
+Format: `view-homework [name/STUDENT_NAME]`

-* Can also click the `View School Tasks` button to view his/her upcoming school exams/assignments.
+* Can also be done by clicking the `Homework` button to view a student's upcoming homeworks.
+* `name` is optional, but can be used to only view homework from a particular student.

 Examples:
-`schooltasks s/John` Displays all upcoming exams / school assignments of the student named `John`
+`view-homework s/John` Displays all homework of the student named `John`.
+`view-homework` Displays all homework for all students.